foreverwhatever/foreverwhatever.github.io/readme.md

     Default: ''
     overwrite base name use for output files. can only be used when converting one notebook at a time.
---to=<Unicode> (NbConvertApp.export_format)
+--writer=<DottedObjectName> (NbConvertApp.writer_class)
+    Default: 'FilesWriter'
+    Writer class used to write the  results of the conversion --reveal-prefix=<Unicode> (SlidesExporter.reveal_url_prefix)
-    Default: 'html'
+    Default: ''
-    The export format to be used, either one of the built-in formats, or a dotted object name that represents the import path for an `Exporter` class --nbformat=<Enum> (NotebookExporter.nbformat_version)
+    The URL prefix for reveal.js.
+This can be a a relative URL for a local copy of reveal.js, or point to a CDN.
+    For speaker notes to work, a local reveal.js prefix must be used.
+--nbformat=<Enum> (NotebookExporter.nbformat_version)
     Default: 4
     Choices: [1, 2, 3, 4]
     The nbformat version to write.
 Use this to downgrade notebooks.
---config=<Unicode> (JupyterApp.config_file)
+--output-dir=<Unicode> (FilesWriter.build_directory)
     Default: ''
-    Full path of a config file.
+    Directory to write output(s) to.
+Defaults to output to the directory of each notebook.
+To recover previous default behaviour (outputting to the current working directory) use . as the flag value.
 --log-level=<Enum> (Application.log_level)
     Default: 30
     Choices: (0, 10, 20, 30, 40, 50, 'DEBUG', 'INFO', 'WARN', 'ERROR', 'CRITICAL')
     Set the log level by value or name.
+--config=<Unicode> (JupyterApp.config_file)
+    Default: ''
+    Full path of a config file.

 To see all available configurables, use `--help-all`